Primechain/primechain-api-docs/docs/usecases/letter_of_credit.md

 }
 ```

-## 5. Verify a digital signature using TRADE-Chain
+## 3.9 Verify a digital signature using TRADE-Chain
-To verify a digital signature, use `post /api/v1/verify_signature_sawtooth` and pass 3 parameters:
+To verify a digital signature using TRADE-Chain, use `post /api/v1/verify_signature_sawtooth` and pass 3 parameters:
-1. public key
+1. the public key of the signer
 2. the data
 3. the digital signature
 ```